 The Company's operating segments have been determined in accordance with its internal management structure, which is organized based on residential and commercial sales activities.
 The Company evaluates performance of each segment primarily based on net sales and earnings before interest, taxes, depreciation and amortization (EBITDA).
 The Company uses net sales to assess performance and allocate resources as this measure represents the amount of business the segment engaged in during a given period of time, is an indicator of market growth and acceptance of segment products, and represents the segment's customers' spending habits along with the amount of product the segment sells relative to its competitors.
 The Company uses EBITDA to assess performance and allocate resources because it believes that EBITDA facilitates performance comparison between the segments by eliminating interest, taxes, and depreciation and amortization charges to income.
-The below segment data for the three and nine months ended September 30, 2018, includes data for Trex Residential Products and Trex Commercial Products from the date of the acquisition of SC Company through September 30, 2017 (in thousands):
+The below segment data for the three and nine months ended September 30, 2018, includes data for Trex Residential Products and Trex Commercial Product and for the three and nine months ended September 30, 2017, includes data for Trex Residential Products and data for Trex Commercial Products from the date of the acquisition of SC Company through September 30, 2017 (in thousands):